Pepperoni2/CCL1/README.md

 -  **Game balancing**: Balancing the game, scaling enemies, and creating upgrades to enhance gameplay were key components of my work

 ### Lessons learned:
-- **Solid foundation**: Building a solid foundation is really helpful, especially for later if other more complex will be added to the game.
+- **Solid foundation**: Building a solid foundation is really helpful, especially for later, if other more complex features will be added to the game.
 - **Keep it Simple**: Focusing on one unique mechanic instead of multiple features made the game more polished and compact.